bitovi/academy/src/react-vite/06-routing/routing.md

 it typically contains the following properties:

 - `path`: A string that defines the URL path for the route.
-- `element`: A React component that will be rendered when the route's path matches the current URL.
+- `element`: A React component that will be rendered when the route’s path matches the current URL.
 - `children`: An array of nested route objects, allowing for the creation of nested URL structures.
 - `index`: A boolean for indicating that the route should act as a default or fallback route within a group of nested routes.